General Hon. Sir Leicester Smyth1

 Lady Emily Kingscote, and two of her children2

 Lady Emily Marie Curzon was born in 1836.
-She was the daughter of Richard William Penn Curzon-Howe, 1st Earl Howe and Lady Harriet Georgiana Brudenell.1,3 She married Colonel Sir Robert Nigel Fitzhardinge Kingscote, son of Colonel Thomas Henry Kingscote and Lady Isabella Anne Frances Somerset, on 5 February 1856 at Congerston, Leicestershire, England.4 She died on 9 December 1910.4
+She was the daughter of Richard William Penn Curzon-Howe, 1st Earl Howe and Lady Harriet Georgiana Brudenell.1,3 She married Colonel Sir Robert Nigel Fitzhardinge Kingscote, son of Colonel Thomas Henry Kingscote and Lady Isabella Anne Frances Somerset, on 5 February 1856 at Congerston, Leicestershire, EnglandG.4 She died on 9 December 1910.4

 From 5 February 1856, her married name became Kingscote.5 She held the office of Lady of the Bedchamber to HM Queen Alexandra.3